RaeJansen/OpenBasket/README.md

-# **OpenBasket Whack-a-Mole Game**
+# **OpenBasket Game**

-Welcome to the **OpenBasket Whack-a-Mole-style game**!
+Welcome to the **OpenBasket game**!
 This game is based on the concept of finding authentic grocery ingredients, and it includes fun and engaging mechanics to help you discover foods from different cultures.

 ### **Table of Contents**
 1. [Project Setup](#project-setup)